Smendowski/balanced-binary-WOA/README.md

-# Dynamic feature selection based on balanced binary WOA in the context of green cloud computing
+# A Novel Binary Whale Optimization Algorithm for Dynamic Feature Selection in Green Cloud Computing

 ---